-- (a) The Company acquired common shares of AcSiP Technology Corp.
-(AcSiP) to upgrade assembly related technology.
+- A. The Company acquired common shares of AcSiP to upgrade assembly related technology.
 Although the Company holds less than 20% of the equity shares of AcSiP, the Company exercises significant influence by appointing one director of the Board of Directors in AcSiP, thus applies the equity method to account for this investment.
-In December 2015, the Company disposed all of its shareholdings in AcSip and recognized a disposal gain of \$1,059. - (b) Associate, Vertical Circuits, Inc. (VCI), is currently undertaking the bankruptcy process.
-As of December 31, 2016, the carrying amount of investment in VCI is \$0. - (c) In order to develop new generation substrates and increase substrate supply sources, the Company acquired the shares in Interconnect, as of September 30, 2015, the carrying amount of investment in Interconnect was \$0 and unrecognized share of loss was \$133,583 due to the sustained losses of Interconnect.
+In December 2015, the Company disposed all of its shareholdings in AcSip and recognized a disposal gain of \$1,059. - B. In December 2015, Siliconware Investment Co., Ltd. (which is the Company's subsidiary) invested in Yann Yuan Investment Co., Ltd with cash of \$2,400,000. - C. Associate, Vertical Circuits, Inc. (VCI), is currently undertaking the bankruptcy process.
+As of December 31, 2016, the carrying amount of investment in VCI is \$0. - D. In order to develop new generation substrates and increase substrate supply sources, the Company acquired the shares in Interconnect, as of September 30, 2015, the carrying amount of investment in Interconnect was \$0 and unrecognized share of loss was \$133,583 due to the sustained losses of Interconnect.
 In October 2015, Interconnect sold major assets and liabilities to a newly established company, AAPM, in exchange for cash and 39% interests in AAPM.
 Concurrently, another third party shareholder contributed cash to acquire 61% interests in AAPM.
 As a result, the Company evaluated the recoverable amounts of investment in Interconnect using the fair value less cost of disposal model, and reversed the previous impairment charges in "other gains and losses" amounted to \$134,992.
 The recoverable amount was determined by referencing to AAPM's per share price issued to the third party shareholder, therefore, it is considered a Level 2 non-recurring fair value measurement.
 The Company also recognized previously unrecognized share of loss in Interconnect amounted to \$133,583.
 Interconnect subsequently reduced its capital in December 2015.
 The 39% interests in AAPM were distributed to the Company as capital return.
-Accordingly, the Company derecognized the investment in Interconnect and recognized a disposal gain of \$139,567. - (d) Aggregate information of associates that are not individually material was summarized as follows:
+Accordingly, the Company derecognized the investment in Interconnect and recognized a disposal gain of \$139,567. - E. Aggregate information of associates that are not individually material was summarized as follows:

 For the years ended December 31,

 2016 2015

-Net Loss (\$ 102,338) (\$ 183,618)
+Net Income (Loss) \$ 13,652 (\$ 183,708)

-Other Comprehensive (Loss) Income (1,985) 1,304
+Other Comprehensive (Loss) Income ( 134,923) 1,304

-Total Comprehensive Loss (\$ 104,323) (\$ 182,314)
+Total Comprehensive Loss (\$ 121,271) (\$ 182,404)